Food Inspired Resilience & Equity Internship

 Photo above: Spring 2022 FIRE interns and food council hosts at their final celebration.

 Food councils and students working together on local food, community, and equity work.

-We’re looking for five food council mentor host sites and five students to join the 2022-2023 FIRE internship program.
+We’re looking for six students to join the 2022-2023 FIRE internship program.

 Eligibility: Students currently enrolled in an undergraduate, graduate, or professional degree program at any North Carolina university, college, or community college across the state, or students that have recently graduated from one (within the last 6 months).

 2022-2023 FIRE Host Sites

 Food councils are groups of cross-sector organizations that help promote more resilient food systems.
 They identify and strengthen connections between food, health, natural resource protection, economic development, and production agriculture.
 Using this cross-sector approach, food councils solve broad food system issues and give communities more control over the food they consume.

 Participating food councils include: